 How can we help?

 Implementing electronic prescribing can be complex.
-Prescribers need to find the right software, the right Prescription Delivery Service (PDS) and receive the right registrations and certifications.
-We can help with the process, making it easier and faster for you to start electronic prescribing.
+We can help prescribers with the process to find the right software, the right Prescription Delivery Service (PDS), and receiving the right registrations and certifications.
+This will make it easier and faster for you to start electronic prescribing.

 Many software providers are upgrading their clinical information systems to meet the Australian Digital Health Agency’s (ADHA) technical framework for electronic prescribing.
 Your software provider will work with you to plan and introduce electronic prescribing and minimise any downtime for your business.

-- For free, accredited eLearning courses, visit digitalhealth.gov.au The courses are offered by the Australian Pharmacy Council, Royal Australian College of General Practitioners and the Australian College of Rural and Remote Medicines, and attract professional development points.
+For free, accredited eLearning courses, visit training.digitalhealth.gov.au The courses are offered by the Australian Pharmacy Council, Royal Australian College of General Practitioners and the Australian College of Rural and Remote Medicines, and attract professional development points.